-Although the umpires would prefer to remain unnoticed at a Baseball Canada Championship, there are a few things to consider regarding the men and women in blue.
-The following excerpt from Rules & Regulations for Baseball Canada Championships explains how the umpires are assigned.
+Although the umpires would prefer to remain unnoticed at a Baseball Canada Championship, there are a few things to consider.
+The following explains how the umpires are assigned.

-The Supervisor of Umpires, and Assistant Supervisor of Umpires (7 or more teams), for the Baseball Canada Championship shall be assigned by Baseball Canada.
-In all, 9 umpires plus 1 Supervisor and 2 Assistant Supervisors of Umpires are to be assigned during a 8 team Championship.
-For a 10 team Championship, 12 umpires plus 1 Supervisor and 2 Assistant Supervisors are to be assigned.
-For an 11 team Championship, 15 umpires plus 1 Lead Supervisor and 2 Supervisor are to be assigned.
+The Lead Supervisor, and Supervisor of Umpires (7 or more teams), for the Baseball Canada Championship shall be assigned by Baseball Canada.
+In all, 9 umpires plus 1 Lead Supervisor and 2 Supervisors of Umpires are to be assigned during a 6-9 team Championship.
+For a 10 team Championship, 12 umpires plus 1 Lead Supervisor and 2 Supervisors are to be assigned.
+For an 11-12 team Championship, 15 umpires plus 1 Lead Supervisor and 2 Supervisor are to be assigned.